amrani/amrani/README.md

 ### Hi 👋, I'm David

-I’m a software consultant with over 15 years of experience.
+I’m a software engineer with over 15 years of experience.
 I have worked on hundreds of code bases, partnered with companies, and launched several products of my own.

 Currently, I am building a workflow infrastructure for developers.
 It's called Embed Workflow.
 It enables companies to offer a native workflow builder to their product's end-users in minutes.